kong-johnny/kong-johnny.github.io/_pages/about.md

 **2. Education and Professional Experience:**

 I have achieved my scholar degree in computer science from the School of Artificial Intelligence.
 Additionally, I gained valuable experience through a year-long internship at the Institute of Software, Chinese Academy of Sciences, which took place in 2022.
-During this internship, I actively contributed to a development project that is currently under submission to the prestigious CCF-A conference CHI.
+During this internship, I actively participated in a development project.
+Our paper related to this project has recently been accepted by the prestigious CCF-A conference CHI.

 Meanwhile, I have completed two personal projects that I contributed to various conferences.